Chanchal-D/ai-agents-for-beginners/06-building-trustworthy-agents/README.md

 ## Conclusion

 Building trustworthy AI agents requires careful design, robust security measures, and continuous iteration.
-By implementing structured meta prompting systems, understanding potential threats, and applying mitigation strategies, developers can create AI agents that are both safe and effective.
+By implementing structured meta-prompting systems, understanding potential threats, and applying mitigation strategies, developers can create AI agents that are both safe and effective.
 Additionally, incorporating a human-in-the-loop approach ensures that AI agents remain aligned with user needs while minimizing risks.
 As AI continues to evolve, maintaining a proactive stance on security, privacy, and ethical considerations will be key to fostering trust and reliability in AI-driven systems.

 ## Additional Resources